by Calculated Risk on 2/05/2019 01:11:00 PM

-It was almost a year ago that I wrote: The Endless Parade of Recession Calls.
+It was over three years ago that I wrote: The Endless Parade of Recession Calls.
 In that post, I pointed out that I wasn't "even on recession watch".
 Here is a repeat of that post with a few updates in italics.

 Note: I've made one recession call since starting this blog.
 One of my predictions for 2007 was a recession would start as a result of the housing bust (made it by one month - the recession started in December 2007).
 That prediction was out of the consensus for 2007 and, at the time, ECRI was saying a "recession is no longer a serious concern".
 Ouch.

 For the last 6+ years [now 9+ years], there have been an endless parade of incorrect recession calls.
 The most reported was probably the multiple recession calls from ECRI in 2011 and 2012.